ahmed-elnogoumi/reading-notes/401/reading36.md

     - Use: Used to register functions that need to be notified when the state changes, such as updating the UI in response to state updates.

 4. Explain to a Non-Technical Recruiter What combineReducers() Does and Why It Is Useful
     - combineReducers() is a function that simplifies handling complex state management by allowing us to split the state into smaller, more manageable pieces.
 Each piece of state is managed by its own reducer function.
-Instead of having one large reducer function that handles all parts of the state, we can have multiple smaller reducer functions, each responsible for a specific part of the
+Instead of having one large reducer function that handles all parts of the state, we can have multiple smaller reducer functions, each responsible for a specific part of the function.